How to use Stedi's Search Payers API

 But finding the right payer ID is hard.
 Payers go by different names.
 Their IDs change.
 Most clearinghouses still send out monthly CSVs, which go stale fast.
 Developers end up maintaining brittle mappings that break every time the list updates.

 The Search Payers API fixes that.
-It lets you search the Stedi Payer Network for payers by name, alias, or ID.
+It lets you search the Stedi Payer Network for payers by name, payer ID, or payer ID alias.
 You get accurate, up-to-date results in JSON.

 You can use it anywhere you need to look up a payer: intake forms, billing tools, internal dashboards, and more.